 - The acromial or the middle part helps in the abduction of the arm beyond the initial 15°.

-- The spinal or the posterior heads help in an extension, abduction and external rotation of the arm at the shoulder joint.
+- The spinal or the posterior heads help in the extension, abduction and external rotation of the arm at the shoulder joint.

 Also Refer to- Muscular System

-This article concludes the brief introduction about the deltoid muscles, their structure and functions.
+This article concludes a brief introduction to the deltoid muscles, their structure and functions.
 For more information on muscles, deltoid muscles, and other related topics, keep visiting our website at BYJU’S Biology.